Puntledge/gilded-rose/README.md

 ## GET http:/localhost:8080/items

-Returns JSON array of objects representing all the store items:
+Returns JSON array of objects representing all the store items

 [
     {